 Transferring from Cap-Exempt to Cap-Subject Jobs

 One aspect of the H-1B transfer that people often try to exploit is the cap-exempt to cap-subject transfer.
 The thought is that one could enter the U.S. through a cap-exempt employer to avoid the lottery, then simply transfer to the cap-subject employer of their choosing.

-At SGM Law Group, our dedicated team of expert attorneys has a long history of success helping people through the maze of immigration law.
-Our lawyers will analyze your unique situation to help you determine whether you should file for an H-1B visa transfer before stamping or afterward.
+VisaNation Law Group attorneys have a long history of success helping people through the maze of immigration law.
+They will analyze your unique situation to help you determine whether you should file for an H-1B visa transfer before stamping or afterward.

-If you need legal counseling on this issue, contact one of our experienced immigration lawyers to join the countless success stories we provide.
+If you need legal counseling on this issue, contact one of our VisaNation Law Group immigration lawyers to join the countless success stories we provide.
 Fill out the contact form to see if you qualify for a free consultation.

 Frequently Asked Questions About H-1B Visa Transfer Before Stamping

 Below you will find answers to the most commonly asked questions about the topic.